-The statue of Admiral Lord Horatio Nelson in Barbados was erected in Bridgetown on March 22nd 1813 and sculpted from bronze by Sir Richard Westmacott.
+The statue of Admiral Lord Horatio Nelson in Barbados was unveiled in Bridgetown on 22nd March 1813.
+It was sculpted from bronze by Sir Richard Westmacott.
 It is considered an excellent likeness of the British Admiral.

 Very soon after his victory and subsequent death at Cape Trafalgar in 1805, plans were made in Barbados to honour Horatio Nelson’s memory.

-His popularity came because Bajans were very grateful and relieved not to become a French West Indian colony, which would have been the alternative if Admiral Horatio Nelson had not gained victory for the British off Cape Trafalgar on the southern coast of Spain.
+His popularity came because Bajan planters and merchants were very grateful and relieved not to become a French West Indian colony, which would have been the alternative if Admiral Horatio Nelson had not gained victory for the British off Cape Trafalgar on the southern coast of Spain.
 This battle was the most decisive naval victory of the wars, ensuring British naval supremacy during the rest of the Napoleon Wars.
 It was also important for trade routes from Britain to Barbados.

 The Battle of Trafalgar was fought on 21st October 1805, and was considered the most famous naval battle in history, and was where the Royal Navy led by Admiral Nelson devastated Napoleon’s combined Spanish and French fleet.

 Trafalgar Square in Bridgetown was renamed National Heroes Square in April 1999.
-The only changes to date have been the ceasing of the traditional wreath laying on the anniversary of the Battle of Trafalgar and the change of direction in which Nelson now faces.
+Since then the major changes have been the ceasing of the traditional wreath laying on the anniversary of the Battle of Trafalgar (21st October) and the change of direction in which Nelson now faces.

 The erection of this monument to Britain’s greatest Naval commander was the source of much delay and politicking.
 Originally conceived as a bronze statue the publicly subscribed fund could not afford this and so it was made of solid granite quarried from the estate of then Duke of Buccleuch, in Scotland.